 Explore your schema

-Learn how to interact with your GraphQL schema in Content Management System Software as a Service (CMS SaaS)
+Learn how to interact with your GraphQL schema in Optimizely Content Management System (SaaS).

-The following GraphQL queries are used to explore the structure of your Content Management System Software as a Service (CMS SaaS) content and understand how it maps to Optimizely Graph Schema.
-These examples help you examine available content types, test queries, and validate filtering or search behavior.
+The following sections explain how to use GraphQL queries to explore the structure of your Optimizely Content Management System (SaaS) content and understand how it maps to the Optimizely Graph Schema.
+The provided examples let you examine available content types, test queries, and validate filtering or search behavior.
 For a detailed overview of how the schema defines content relationships and field structures, see Optimizely Graph Schema.

 # See all available content types (types starting with __ is internal graphql types)